AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md

 >If you want to keep the hours that you have already logged on the project before you overrode the original billing rate billed at the original rate, you must include them into a **Billing Record**, and you must mark the **Billing Record** as **Billed**.
 Otherwise, the **Actual Revenue** from the hours logged before the billing rate was overridden for the project will recalculate using the new rate when the finances of the projects are recalculated.
 >For more information about including hours in a billing record and marking it as **Billed**, see the article [Create billing records](../../../manage-work/projects/project-finances/create-billing-records.md).

-### Calculate Actual Revenue based on multiple Billing Rate overrides
+### Calculate Actual Revenue based on multiple Billing Rate overrides {#calculate-actual-revenue-based-on-multiple-billing-rate-overrides}

 Consider the following when calculating Actual Revenue based on multiple Billing Rate overrides: